 - Mid-Management is a group that includes all non-safety mid-management positions, including Chief Building Official, IT Manager, Planning Manager, Senior Recreation Supervisor, Deputy City Attorney, and Assistant Library Director, among others (approx. 24 employees).

 The basic terms of the agreement are found in every MOU, which are all posted online (with links above), and the public can provide feedback to the City Council at any time, in any manner, including speaking at any City Council meeting or attending the labor negotiations kick-off meeting.
 Prior to City Council consideration, the proposed MOUs will be made available for public review on our website.
 At any time, the public may contact the City Manager to discuss their thoughts or concerns regarding labor negotiations.

-- Labor Negotiations Kick-off Meeting on February 17, 2016: Presentation Agenda
+- Labor Negotiations Kick-off Meeting on February 15, 2018: Presentation

 - Pension and Retiree Health Information